datacommonsorg/data/scripts/biomedical/VirtualMetabolicHuman/README.md

 where

-- `human1_compartment.py` - python script
+@human1_compartment.py  python script
-- `metabolites.tsv` - metabolites from human1
+@metabolites.tsv        metabolites from human1
-- `reactantRoles.tsv` - reactant roles from human1
+@reactantRoles.tsv      reactant roles from human1
-- `productRoles.tsv` - product roles from human1
+@productRoles.tsv       product roles from human1
-- `reactions.tsv` - reactions from human1
+@reactions.tsv          reactions from human1

 To generate the formatted reaction file: